-In case the total exposure after rounding is not 100%, the rounding differences (positive or negative) are allocated to the largest exposure.
+15 In case the total exposure after rounding is not 100%, the rounding differences (positive or negative) are allocated to the largest exposure.

-- from the granularity mentioned above, in practice and for most of markets, is limited to just a few market yield indices. - 226.
-Table 13 reflects the allocation of the ratings used by the market providers to credit quality steps for the only purposes of this technical documentation.
+228. Table 13 reflects the allocation of the ratings used by the market providers to credit quality steps for the only purposes of this technical documentation.
 EIOPA states explicitly that this allocation does not pre-empt the work in progress regarding the ratings of ECAIs in relation with the Delegated Regulation.